 Every hosted connect flow is tied to a connection session.
 When setup finishes, ClawLink creates or updates the correct

-user_integrations row, including the stable connection id, labels, provider metadata, and default-connection state.The client authenticates with its local ClawLink credential
+user_integrations row, including the stable connection id, labels, provider metadata, and default-connection state.3

 Browser pairing stores a local ClawLink credential for the OpenClaw or Hermes client.
 The client uses that credential when it asks ClawLink to list tools, preview actions, or execute a tool call.

-The execution worker resolves the right connection
+The execution runtime resolves the right connection

 The backend worker looks up the user, finds the target integration, and resolves the right connection row.
 If multiple connections exist for the same provider, ClawLink uses the default connection unless the request names a specific one.